<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=481164012244046&amp;ev=PageView&amp;noscript=1">

 Want to learn more, download our guide.

-Guide - the process of dismissal in Norway
+Guide: The process of dismissal in Norway

 Article first published in May 2019, latest update December 2022.